rayelder/parse/readme.md

 # Parse

-Processing sketch to parse website crawl data.
+Processing sketch to parse website crawl data from Screaming Frog.

 ## Built With